sylhare/SpaceStack/README.md

 ## Functions

+To sum it up:
-The login is Jwt base and allow to record the user's action.
+- The login is Jwt base and allow to record the user's action.
-The "baby call flow" is handled meaning you can create, get, approve/deny and review the baby requests.
+- The "baby call flow" is handled meaning you can create, retrieve, approve/deny and review the baby requests.
+- Each accepted baby request will increase the population count.
-The baby requests are saved and updated inside a Mongo Database.
+- The baby requests are saved and updated inside a Mongo Database.